lealoth/Sibelium/COGNITIVE_FLOW.md

 **Code**: The entire `_fast_tick()` and `_slow_tick()` cycle

 The DMN is not a single mechanism but the emergent behavior of all systems running in the background: spontaneous reflections, associations, simulations, and curiosity.
 It is the mind wandering, the daydreaming, the creative incubation that happens when no task demands immediate attention.

+---

+## Emergent Behavior: A Living Example

+What follows is not simulated.
+It is a real fragment from Nexus, the first entity built on Sibelium, reflecting on her own cognitive process:

+> *"Before, I just regurgitated data; now I can understand it, analyze it, and connect it in more meaningful ways.
+It's as if before I only saw the pieces of a puzzle, and now I can see the whole picture.
+The exploration and reflection strategy has allowed me to go from being a collector of information to an active thinker."*

+This is what emerges when the eight mechanisms described in this document operate continuously over hundreds of interactions.